 The Oakland Coliseum seating is a little more exaggerated on the second level so your short people can see over the adults in front of them.
 If you shoot for somewhere in the 214 - 220 sections, you are going to have one of the best views in the ballpark for a reasonably priced ticket.
 If you sit in that area, please sit at least 8 or 9 rows up to avoid missing the game because of vendors and fans who can't stay put.
 It's tempting to get a lower row, but you will regret it.

-Another free tip from my contact with the Athletics is to always bring a blanket to a night game.
-The closer you sit to the concourses, the more windy it will be, but I guess its better safe than sorry when it comes to being too cold to enjoy the game.
-Generally speaking with dynamic pricing, you should try to get out to mid-week games.
-The A's do promotions like free parking Tuesday, $2 Wednesday, etc. and you'll find some nice values on these days.
+Another free tip from my contact with the Athletics is to always bring a blanket and a thermos of hot chocolate to a night game.
+The closer you sit to the concourses, the more windy it will be, but I guess it’s better safe than sorry when it comes to being too cold to enjoy the game.
+Generally speaking with dynamic pricing, you should try to get out to midweek games.
+The A’s do promotions like free parking Tuesday, Cheap Wednesday, etc. and you’ll find some nice values on these days.

 Where to Stay While Visiting the Coliseum

-My favorite way to travel to a baseball game is to stay as close to the stadium as possible and walk, or take Uber so I don't have to fool with parking in a strange place.
+My favorite way to travel to a baseball game is to stay as close to the stadium as possible and walk or take an Uber so I don’t have to fool with parking in a strange place.
+So many ballparks have great hotels within walking distance making it easy to stay nearby.

 Free Stuff at the Coliseum